 Bakker is a freshman at Ithaca High School and an honor student.
 He is a member of the Ithaca High School Marching and Jazz Bands, freshman basketball team, varsity soccer team and the Model UN team.
 He is also a member of St. Paul's Catholic Church in Ithaca.

-The SAR Eagle Scout Recognition and Scholarship Program recognizes outstanding Eagle Scouts in our communities.
+The SAR Eagle Scout Recognition and Award Program recognizes outstanding Eagle Scouts in our communities.
 Every SAR chapter sponsors an Eagle Scout Competition that includes an application detailing Scouting experience, academic achievements, and community service, a 500-word essay on a patriotic theme, and a four-generation genealogy chart.
 The winner of each SAR chapter competition is entered in the SAR state competition.
-The winner of each state competition competes in the National Society's Eagle Scout Competition and vies for $14,000 in scholarships.
+The winner of each state competition competes in the National Society's Eagle Scout Competition and vies for $14,000 in awards.

 You can read his Essay here.